 Green Computing: models, methodologies and paradigms; sustainable computing; management and balance between performance, reliability and energy consumption; standardization and benchmarking for energy-aware systems; integration with smart grids.

-Submit a PDF copy of your full manuscript to the Workshop paper submission EasyChair site at https://easychair.org/conferences/?conf=optim2016.
+Submit a PDF copy of your full manuscript to the workshop paper submission site at https://cmt3.research.microsoft.com/OPTIM2017.
+(Please register first if you are not a CMT user.)
 Acknowledgement will be sent within 48 hours of submission.

-Accepted papers will be published in the conference proceedings which will be made available at the time of the meeting.
-Instructions for final manuscript format and requirements will be posted on the HPCS 2016 Conference web site.
+Accepted papers will be published in the Conference proceedings.
+Instructions for final manuscript format and requirements will be posted on the HPCS 2017 Conference web site.
 It is our intent to have the proceedings formally published in hard and soft copies and be available at the time of the conference.
-The proceedings is projected to be included in the IEEE Digital Library and indexed in major indexing services accordingly.
+The proceedings is projected to be included in the IEEE or ACM Digital Library and indexed in all major indexing services accordingly.

 If you have any questions about paper submission or the workshop, please contact the workshop organizers.